 Professional – A professional license may be issued to an educator who has earned a master’s or more advanced degree or has earned National Board Certification, has at least three years of verifiable full-time teaching experience, and has met all other requirements for licensure.
 A professional license is valid for six years with a master’s degree, eight years with an Education Specialist degree, or ten years with a doctorate or National Board Certification.

-Retiree – An educator who has retired from the Nevada Public Employees Retirement System (PERS) with at least 15 years of service in Nevada may be issued a retiree license.
+Retiree – An educator who has retired with at least 15 years of service in Nevada public, charter or private schools may be issued a retiree license.
 A retiree license is valid for ten years.

 An applicant for a Nevada educator license who submits a foreign transcript (i.e. any transcript issued by a college or university outside the United States) for consideration must submit an evaluation of that transcript performed by an independent evaluation agency which has been approved by the Nevada Commission on Professional Standards in Education (NAC 391.050).
 That evaluation must include: